Isaiah delivers a heavy message about the fall of Babylon. The message makes Isaiah ill. A heavy message about Edom. A heavy message about Arabia.

 VERSE 8.
 He cried like a lion: “Lord, I stand continually on the watchtower in the daytime, and every night I stay at my post.

 stand continually on the watchtower.
 The modern-day watchman sees his or her “post” as the watchtower of prayer.

 every night I stay at my post.
-The modern-day watchman spends his nights in prayer.
+The modern-day watchman spends their nights in prayer.

 images of her gods are broken.
 All her idols are destroyed.

 VERSE 10.
 You are my threshing, and the grain of my floor!”
 That which I have heard from the LORD of Hosts, the God of Israel, I have declared to you.

 NLT translation.
 O my people, threshed and winnowed, I have told you everything the LORD of heaven’s Armies has said, everything the God of Israel has told me.

 NAB translation.
 O my people who have been threshed, beaten on my threshing floor!
 What I have heard from the LORD of hosts, The God of Israel, I have announced to you.